tmarkec/take_a_hike/README.md

 ### Agile Methodology
 The Agile Methodology was used to plan this project.
 I found it hard for me to work parallel on agile and on my coding as I was team of 1 and was aware of the changes and progress I made, so I had to add a few things at the end of my project.
 I did learn more towards the end of the project about the use of the agile develepment.
 I implemented it through Github and the Project Board.
-Through the use of the Kanban board in the projects view in Github, the project was divided into a few different sections:
+Through the use of the Kanban board in the projects view in Github.

 * To-Do- (All the User stories were initially entered in the 'To Do' column)
 * In Progress- (then during development story they were moved into the 'In Progress' column)